crowbar/crowbar-ha/chef/cookbooks/corosync/README.md

-Description
+Corosync
 ===========

-This recipe provides a bare bones framework for Corosync.
-To use, assign the `corosync::master` recipe to a single server and the `corosync::client` recipe to the cluster members.
+This cookbook configures and sets up Corosync.
+To use, assign the `corosync::default` recipe to the cluster members.

-The master node will generate the authkey for the cluster and store it as a node attribute.
-Clients will search for this attribute and use it for cluster communication.
+The authkey is generated based on the following conditions:
+- Is the node a founder node, this is checked by looking at the attribute `node[:pacemaker][:founder]`
+- Is there another founder node within the same cluster and whether that particular node has already generated the authkey
+- Does the current node have the authkey set as the attribute `node[:corosync][:authkey]`

+Clients then use the `node[:corosync][:authkey]` attribute for for cluster communication.